 As a Certified Divorce Financial Analyst®, I am trained in the tax and long-term financial consequences of decisions specific to divorce.
 Learn more about how I can help you navigate the complicated financial issues you’re facing in your divorce.

-I am available to speak to groups on a wide range of topics of financial literacy, and can tailor my presentation to the needs of a specific audience.
-If you are an employer, read more to find out how we can work together to improve your employees’ financial wellness.
+I can work with you on creating and implementing a financial wellness program for your employees.
+I am also available to speak to groups on a wide range of topics of financial literacy, and can tailor my presentation to the needs of a specific audience.

 What Can Financial Coaching Do For You?